Blog-Archiv

 Yes, it would be nice to be part of the abc community with nearly a million tunes on its web-repository, but not for the price of having to layout tons of hard-to-read code after every maintenance.
 So I'll stay on my home-grown solution, will improve it and add an optional "to abc" converter to it.
 Maybe we all should use MuseScore.

 Why is there no better solution for writing music notes?
 Because this is so complex.
 It has grown over centuries.
-It even contains programmatic structures like loops and conditions, an look how complicated programming languages are.
+It even contains programming structures like loops and conditions, and look how complicated programming languages are.

 In case you already fell into abc, here is an example how to not write abc code: